gruntjs/grunt-docs/Who-uses-Grunt?.md

-This is just a short list of Grunt users.
-If you've used Grunt in a project and would like it listed here, [file an issue](https://github.com/gruntjs/gruntjs.com/issues) and we'll take a look.
+This is just a short list of companies and projects that use Grunt.
+If you've used Grunt in a project and would like it listed here, [please file an issue](https://github.com/gruntjs/gruntjs.com/issues) and we'll take a look.

 ### [Adobe](http://www.adobe.com/)
 - [Brackets](http://brackets.io/) ([Gruntfile](https://github.com/adobe/brackets/blob/master/Gruntfile.js))